Bellota22/nextjs-blog/posts/chatbot_qa_langchain.md

 ## Step 1: Defining our database

-    * In this project,  we are using [Qdrant](https://qdrant.tech/) as our vectorial database
+    * In this project,  we are using[Qdrant](https://qdrant.tech/) as our vectorial database

     After creating an account, the first step is to create a new cluster.
 You can use different configurations for your cluster.
 For this example, we will use the free tier cluster and name it 'test'.

 ![Create Cluster image](https://raw.githubusercontent.com/Bellota22/chatbot_qa_langchain/master/images/create_cluster.png)